IBM/actionspz/docs/FAQ.md

 Yes, you can view our [supported images](./supported-images.txt) here.
 `ubuntu-24.04-ppc64le` image tag is to utilize IBM POWER9, `ubuntu-24.04-ppc64le-p10` for IBM POWER10, and `ubuntu-24.04-s390x` is for IBM Z.

+## Does this service support IBM AIX or IBM z/OS?

+No, at this time we only support Linux.

 ## How do I report a problem?

 Please use the [issue tracker](https://github.com/IBM/actionspz/issues) in this